-In addition to showing the data that is used to create a visual, you can also export that data and view it in Microsoft Excel.
-When you export to Excel, you’re creating a separate document, a spreadsheet that isn't part of Power BI.
-Any changes that you make in the Excel file won’t impact the data in Power BI.
+In addition to showing the data that's used to create a visual, you can also export that data and view it in Microsoft Excel.
+When you export to Excel, you're creating a separate document, a spreadsheet that isn't part of Power BI.
+Any changes that you make in the Excel file don’t impact the data in Power BI.
 Whether you want to take a closer look at the data, or you want to use the data in another application or for another purpose, Power BI gives you that flexibility.

 Exporting isn't limited to individual visuals; you can export entire reports to PowerPoint or PDF to share with your colleagues.

 All visuals in a report are related.
 Highlight or select a value in one visual and instantly view its impact on the other visuals.

 Skip the email.
 With the Power BI comment feature, you can add a personal comment or start a conversation with colleagues about a dashboard, right there on that dashboard.
 The comment feature is just one of the ways you can collaborate with others.

 With subscriptions and alerts, Power BI sends information to you by email, on a schedule that you set.

 To stay up-to-date on your most important content, you can subscribe to report pages and dashboards that matter most to you.
 Power BI sends a snapshot to your email inbox.